EDIT: Looking for some newer posts?

 Harvey and Brunswick Junction

-Collie has quite a few places to camp.
-Wellington Dam is well worth a look, but the camp sites are a fair distance away from this.
+If you are after a peaceful camping location not too far away from Perth, Honeymoon Pool is it.
 Honeymoon Pool is one of the better camping locations; it’s quiet, right next to the river and is the perfect weekend getaway.
-The nearest four wheel driving tracks are near Brunswick Junction though, which is not too far away.
+The nearest four wheel driving tracks are near Brunswick Junction, which makes it the perfect base camp.

 This farm is another of the south west’s hidden gems, and is set up as an adult only camp ground.
 The scenery is stunning, being close to Carlotta Creek Valley and the Munda Biddi Trail.
 The birds are alive here, and for $20 per night you can have your own piece of paradise.

 Potters Gorge is a gorgeous camp site located right next to Wellington Dam.
 The area is open, with no individually marked camp sites.
 Fires are permitted (in season) and swimming, bush walking and kayaking are popular.